Master of Education in Curriculum and Instruction

 Department of Learning and Teaching

-Students in the M.Ed. in Curriculum and Instruction are often working teachers returning to graduate school part-time after at least 3 years of teaching experience.
+Students in the ME. in Curriculum and Instruction are often working teachers returning to graduate school part-time after at least 3 years of teaching experience.
 Our students also include trainers, curriculum specialists and educators from non-school settings.
-Read on for profiles of current students and alumni outcomes.

 Graduates of this program go on to teach in K-12 public and private schools or may work as educators or trainers in museums, nonprofits, education centers or other settings.